-Audition registration for LCB's 25th anniversary production of Ballet Shoes is now open!
-Auditions are taking place in Autumn 2018 (dates below).
+Audition registration for LCB's 2020 production is now open!
+Auditions are taking place in Autumn 2019 (click the link above for this years dates).

 LCB holds open auditions each year for girls aged 9-14 and boys aged 9-16.
 We welcome audition candidates of all levels of experiences and all shapes and sizes.
 The judging panel looks for good technique, but they also look for that extra something special that makes a dancer beautiful to watch regardless of shape or size.
 The stories we choose are full of different kinds of characters, and this is taken into account when selecting our Company.